REGIONAL ADVISORs

 Kendra Adair

 I am a life-long Arkansan, having been raised on a family farm in NE Arkansas, and having lived in Bentonville since 1987.
 I co-own Adair Dental Arts in Bentonville, and am a musician, artist, and mother of two amazing daughters.
 I also have a deep faith in my creator, who has provided everything I need on this planet, including entheogens like psilocybin mushrooms.
 I have been on a healing journey for over 30 years.
-Eight years ago, after trying every pharmaceutical on the market, I finally turned to plant medicine as a last resort.
-I learned from personal experience that “Food is thy medicine and medicine is thy food.”
+After trying every pharmaceutical on the market, I finally turned to plant medicine as a last resort.
+After eight years of extensive research in Cannabis for the treatment of Chronic Migraine and Complex PTSD, I learned from personal experience that “Food is thy medicine and medicine is thy food.”
 And I believe that no human should be criminalized for turning to plants/fungi to better themselves.

 Dave Faber